Wolf-e-boy's Random Scribbles.

 Please look around this site, check out the:-

 'A Brief Maritime History of Shoreham and its Fort' page, for my short story version of our towns rich history.
+Including Shoreham Redoubt research and history, plus a link to the 'Friends of Shoreham Fort' web site.

 'Silly Witty One Liners' page, for my favourite one line jokes plucked from all around, if it made me chuckle I put it in.